 Nowadays, sports bikes are coming with more advanced quickshifters.
 They not only work while going up the gears but also during downshift.
 Quickshifters with downshifting capability are more expensive and complex because they even need to blip the throttle for downshifting.

 Even Healtech unit can cut ignition on downshift to facilitate downshift on higher gears.
 But I disabled that function because I don’t want to risk rear wheel lockup on a bike without slipper clutch (I talk about this in the settings refinement below).

 There are many types of quickshifter in the market today but they have the same task to perform.
 All you want from a quickshifter is to momentarily take off the load from the drivetrain.
 So, as soon as you build up pressure on the gear lever to upshift, the sensor should send a signal to cut power for a few milliseconds.
 This allows the gear to easily slip onto the next one.

 Some quickshifters do this by cutting of ignition but some cut both ignition and fuel.
 Healtech chooses to use both the methods depending on the motorcycle model while also considering the ease of install.
 For Honda CBR600RR and generally all Honda bikes, Healtech uses ignition cut method.

 In fact, this is what we do manually for clutchless upshift.
 Before Installing my quickshifter I had adopted clutchless upshift trick.
-Over the years of riding, I have mastered this technique.
-With Quickshifter I was concerned that I won’t be able to enjoy clutchless upshift when I am in that mood.
+Over the years of riding, clutchless upshift comes naturally to me.
+With Quickshifter I was concerned that I won’t be able to enjoy clutchless upshift when I am in a mood to do so.
 This was a major reason why I chose Healtech Quickshifter (I talk about this feature below).